11 Tips for Organizing a Dorm Room

 Loft Your Bed

 If your dorm room is like most, your bed is the biggest item in the space.
 When you hoist it up with a loft, you’ll free up all the area underneath for living space, storage space or both.
-Fill the study space with the technology you’ll need for college.

 Use Bed Risers With Under-Bed Organizers